 Tips

-When you chop the cauliflower, try to make all the pieces roughly the same size – about 1 to 1.5 inches wide.
-If some pieces are big and some are tiny, the small ones will burn while the big ones are still soft and undercooked.
+You want to cut the cauliflower into pieces that are roughly the same size – about 1 to 1.5 inches.
+If some pieces are big and some are small, the small ones will burn while the big ones stay soft and undercooked.

 Get the Batter Consistency Right

-If your batter seems too thick after whisking, add a tiny splash of milk – like a teaspoon at a time – until it flows off a spoon smoothly.
-If it’s too thin, sprinkle in a little more flour and whisk again.
+If your batter feels too thick after whisking, add milk one tablespoon at a time until it loosens up.
+If it’s too runny, sprinkle in a little more flour and whisk it in.

 Related Recipes